vis-au/progressive-steering/README.md

 # ProSteer

-This repository contains the source code of ProSteer, a benchmarking environment for steering in progressive visual analytics.
+This repository contains the source code of ProSteer, a benchmarking environment for steering-by-example for progressive visual analytics.

 ProSteer consists of two components: A [`backend`](./backend/) component that reads data from a file using SQL, and a [`frontend`](./frontend/) component that progressively visualizes this data chunk-by-chunk and that allows to select data of interest using brushing.